EXHIBITION AT INTERACTION: NOW ON VIEW

 With a deep connection to her surroundings, Ljiljana’s art captures both personal introspection and broader universal concepts.
 She has exhibited her work extensively in Croatia and internationally, earning recognition for her ability to evoke powerful emotions through her creative expression.

-Artwork: Enjoy the nature, forget the violence, markers, silver ink and tempera on paper 300gr Fabriano paper, 4″x6″, displayed 12″x12″ as part of the Project H2O initiative
+Artwork: Enjoy the nature, forget the violence, markers, silver ink and tempera on paper 300gr Fabriano paper, 4″x 6″, displayed 12″x 12″ as part of the Project H2O initiative

 Marcela Montalvan is a visual artist living in Los Angeles, CA. Through art, she seeks to raise awareness of the urgent need for habitat and biodiversity preservation, as well as raise awareness for environmental sustainability in communities that are most vulnerable to environmental degradation.
 Her work is informed by her personal experiences growing up in a community that was disproportionately impacted by environmental pollution and climate change.